Accidents

 Please note that persons receiving unemployment benefits are covered by the SUVA during their period of entitlement to unemployment benefits.

-If you wish to add the accident risk to your compulsory health insurance, fill in the online form to add the accident risk.
-The change will be effective on the first day of the month following your request.
+If you need to reinstate this risk on your compulsory health insurance, simply complete our online application form.
+Reinstatement will be effective on the first day of the month requested.

 Yes.
 Accident coverage must be included in your compulsory health insurance because your employer no longer covers you for this risk.
 To include accident risk in your compulsory insurance, send us an online request.